larsiusprime/tdrpg-mod-docs/editor/00_bonus_battles.md

 ##Part 4: Landscaping your playground of death

-Okay, so we've got Azra and a bunch of enemy spawn points on the map, but there's still not much to look at – I mean, we don't even have any place to put defenders down!
+Okay, so we've got Azra and a bunch of enemy spawn points on the map, but there's still not much to look at â€“ I mean, we don't even have any place to put defenders down!

 Time to change all that!
 You see this pane to the right?
-This is a terrain pane – the place where you paint new kinds of terrain on to the battle!
+This is a terrain pane â€“ the place where you paint new kinds of terrain on to the battle!
 Right now, the selected terrain is LEGAL TERRAIN (grass).

 ![legal terrain](/images/battle_editor_grass.png)